 In my practice I work primarily with adults age 18 and older.
-I offer both marital and individual counseling.
+I offer premarital, marital and individual counseling.
 Some common issues that I am equipped to help you work through include:

 anxiety grief & loss